Arfa-Ahsan/Arfa-Ahsan/README.md

-✨ Hey!
-I’m **Arfa Ahsan**, a **Computer Science and Information Technology graduate** with a passion for **Artificial Intelligence** and **Data Science**.
-I’m deeply curious about how data and intelligent systems can change the way we live and work.
+Hey!
+I’m **Arfa Ahsan**, a **Computer Science and Information Technology graduate** with a passion for **Artificial Intelligence** and **Data Science**.I’m deeply curious about how data and intelligent systems can change the way we live and work.
 One day, I hope to excel in this field — maybe even building my own startup 🚀 that brings AI solutions to real-world challenges.

 ---